Nigel Ng: Fuiyoh! It's Uncle Roger

+In March 2026, the company announced that it will permanently close the IPC Shopping Centre branch, citing venue and menu issues and having to lean its operations.

+Kawan by Uncle Roger

+The restaurant, sited in London's Chinatown, is a joint venture between Ng, Keng Yew, and Daren Liew.
+The restaurant was originally set to open in April 2026.
+In March 2026, Ng announced that the opening was moved to May 2026 after a shipment delay of the restaurant's furniture and equipment due to the ongoing Iran war.

 Personal life

 Growing up, Mandarin Chinese was Ng's first language.
-His sister is a professional musician.
+His sister is a musician.

 Ng lived in Hammersmith in London.
 In 2020, he discussed being the victim of an anti-Asian assault while living there.

 Ng is divorced, but in 2025 he has since been remarried to his current wife Sabrina Ahmed, an ethnic Bengali.
-The identity of his ex-wife is not publicly confirmed, though he remarked in his podcast that he was married to a white woman, presumably the "Aunty Helen" he frequently jokes about.
+The identity of his ex-wife is not publicly confirmed, though he remarked in his podcast that he was previously married to a white woman.

 In 2023, Ng moved to Los Angeles, California.
 At the end of 2024, he announced he was engaged to Sabrina Ahmed and proposed to her in Japan during the sakura festival, restating he was living in Los Angeles.
 They married on July 19, 2025, in Sintra, Portugal.
 The three-day wedding celebration combined Chinese and Bengali traditions.